FAQs for Incoming Students

 Q: What should I bring?

-A: Bed linens and a pillow, towels, toiletries and something to carry them in, clothes and clothes hamper, computer, laundry basket or bag, laundry detergent, alarm clock, desk lamp, U.L. approved power strips with surge protectors, telephone, umbrella, coffee maker, posters for your wall, dry erase board.
-We encourage you to communicate with your roommate(s) about bringing larger items such as TV’s, microwave, iron board, carpet, stereo, gaming system, and refrigerator.
+A: Bed linens (twin x-long) and a pillow, towels, toiletries and something to carry them in, clothes and clothes hamper, computer, laundry basket or bag, laundry detergent, alarm clock, desk lamp, U.L. approved power strips with surge protectors, telephone, umbrella, coffee maker, posters for your wall, 3M command strips, shower shoes and a dry erase board.
+We encourage you to communicate with your roommate(s) about bringing larger items such as TV, microwave, iron board, carpet, stereo, gaming system, and refrigerator.